Below are just a few of our Keynote Speakers. We will be adding more speakers as soon as they are confirmed.

 Assistant Dean Indigenous Education Charles Darwin University

 Gary is an Aboriginal man, descended from the Dagoman people, whose lands the township of Katherine in the NT is situated.
 Gary is a former electrical contractor, whom later worked as a teacher and executive school principal of schools across the NT, both remote and urban contexts.
-Gary’s more recent roles have included Director of the former Centre for School Leadership, based at Charles Darwin University (CDU) in Darwin, and currently works in a lecturing role in teacher education.
+Gary’s more recent roles have included Director of the former Centre for School Leadership, based at Charles Darwin University (CDU) in Darwin, and currently works as the Assistant Dean Aboriginal Education in the College of Education.
 Several schools under Gary’s leadership have won major awards in school development, and this work was used in the development of the national Accountability and Performance Improvement Framework for Australia’s schooling sector.

 PhD Thesis (University of Sydney):